 These dignified tall ships dominated Atlantic trade until the turn of the century.
 Once steam-powered cargo haulers began to outrun them, they earned the derisive nickname “windjammers” and quickly declined in use.
 In 1936, Captain Frank Swift of Maine, a painter by avocation, became intrigued by the abandoned schooners and envisioned their sails billowing above Maine’s headlands once more.
 He cleaned out two derelict cargo ships, curtained off men’s and women’s areas in the hold, and invited paying guests aboard for a week-long “rusticators” cruise of Penobscot Bay.

 As his classic adventure business thrived, the name ‘windjammer’ evolved into a compliment.
 A few other captains who had refurbished and renovated scrapped schooners formed the Maine Windjammer Association in 1977.
-The association now represents eight vessles — a steep decline from when we did our trip — with half of them listed on the National Register of Historic Landmarks.
+The association now represents nine vessles — a steep decline from when we did our trip — with half of them listed on the National Register of Historic Landmarks.
 Check their website for special summer weekends when local schooners parade at sea.

 Gentle Adventures on a Schooner at Sea